 St. Thomas is North Carolina’s oldest church and has a special place in our nation’s history and the town of Bath.
 We are a traditional Rite II worshiping community.
-Music is an integral part of the life of this parish and serves an important ministry that reaches out to the staff, members of the choir, and congregation, creating opportunities for our church family and members of the community to be drawn into and meaningfully engaged in the church through music.
+Music is an integral part of the life of this parish and serves an important ministry that reaches out to the members of the congregation, choir and church staff, creating opportunities for our church family and members of the community to be drawn into and meaningfully engaged in the church through music.

 There is one choir, which operates on a September-May schedule of services and rehearsals, beginning the first Wednesday after Labor Day and ending the first Sunday of Pentecost.
-The choir sings for one regular Sunday worship service weekly September-May, for special holiday services during the Advent, Christmas, Lenten, and Easter seasons, and for other special events in the life of the church.
+The choir sings for regular Sunday worship services September-May, for special holiday services during the Advent, Christmas, Lenten, and Easter seasons, and for other special events in the life of the church.

-Rehearsals currently are scheduled at 8:45 AM before Sunday worship with one additional monthly rehearsal on Wednesday nights, scheduled at the discretion of the Music Director.
-Additional rehearsals, specifically for holiday events such as Christmas Eve and Easter Sunday, also are scheduled at the discretion of the Music Director.
+Rehearsals currently are scheduled after Sunday worship.
+Additional rehearsals, specifically for holiday events such as Christmas Eve and Easter Sunday, are scheduled at the discretion of the Music Director.
 Anthems and other special music for Sunday worship services during the summer months consist of solos and small ensembles and are scheduled by the Music Director.

-POSITION: ORGANIST/MUSIC DIRECTOR is a permanent part-time position, one Sunday service plus one rehearsal with the choir and/or church musicians.
+POSITION: ORGANIST/MUSIC DIRECTOR is a part-time position, one Sunday service with one rehearsal with the choir and/or church musicians.
 Responsibilities also include special services scheduled during Lent, Holy Week, Advent, and Christmas Eve.
-We are open to considering an “Interim” part-time position with the possibility of it becoming a permanent part-time position.

 ACCOUNTABILITY: The Rector and in the absence of the Rector, the Senior Warden.